NCAR/aircraft_nc_utils/nc2iwg1/README.md

 ## Arguments

-There are ten possible arguments that can be included when executing the script.
+There are nine possible arguments that can be included when executing the script.
 Only one of them is required.
-The remaining are option depending on the user's preferences.
+The remaining are optional depending on the user's preferences.
 This section describes each argument and provides examples for the use of arguments.

 ### Argument Descriptions